au1206/au1206.github.io/_posts/2021-06-06-Fine_Tune_BERT_for_Text_Classification_with_TensorFlow.md

 Each line of the dataset is composed of the review text and its label.
-Data preprocessing consists of transforming text to BERT input features: input_word_ids, input_mask, segment_ids/input_type_ids
+Data preprocessing consists of transforming text to BERT input features:
+`input_word_ids`, `input_mask`, `segment_ids/input_type_ids`

-- **Input Word Ids:** Output of out tokenizer, converitng each sentence into set of token ids.
+- **Input Word Ids:** Output of our tokenizer, converting each sentence into set of token ids.

-- **Input Masks:** Since we are padding all the sequences to 128(max sequence length) , its important that we create some sort of a mask to make sure those paddings do not interfere therefore we need a generate input mask blocking the paddings, The mask has 1 for real tokens and 0 for padding tokens.
+- **Input Masks:** Since we are padding all the sequences to 128(max sequence length), it is important that we create some sort of a mask to make sure those paddings do not interfere with the actual text tokens.
+Therefore we need a generate input mask blocking the paddings, The mask has 1 for real tokens and 0 for padding tokens.
 Only real tokens are attended to.

-- **Segment Ids:** For out task of text classification, Since there is only one sequence, the segment_ids/input_type_ids is basically just a vector of 0s
+- **Segment Ids:** For out task of text classification, since there is only one sequence, the segment_ids/input_type_ids is basically just a vector of 0s.